 The Centre also supports innovative work in digital humanities and open access publishing.
 Our pioneering open access online journal 19: Interdisciplinary Studies in the Long Nineteenth Century was founded in 2005.
 Since its inception, it has promoted the very best work in the field of interdisciplinary nineteenth-century studies through issues exploring critical disciplinarity; the nineteenth-century material and tactile imagination; cultural histories of science, psychology and technology, and the digital nineteenth-century archive.

-We have a strong emphasis on research-led teaching, and are proud to be home to a large and active postgraduate community, comprising students taking our esteemed MAs in Victorian and Romantic Studies, as well as PhD students undertaking a number of exciting interdisciplinary thesis projects.
+We have a strong emphasis on research-led teaching, and are proud to be home to a large and active postgraduate community, comprising students taking our esteemed MA in Victorian Studies, as well as PhD students undertaking a number of exciting interdisciplinary thesis projects.
 There are many opportunities for postgraduate students to get involved in Centre activities, through reading groups, forums, symposia, and internships.

 We are also actively involved in collaborative research projects with a range of partners, including non-academic institutions, and we welcome suggestions for future projects and events.